PowerMTA Bounce & Delivery Metrics: How to Measure and Improve Email Performance

 High-volume email delivery is not guesswork β€” it is a data-driven discipline.
 When running PowerMTA, every delivery decision is influenced by bounce rates, deferrals, complaints, and ISP feedback loops.

-This article explains the key metrics PowerMTA exposes, how ISPs interpret them, and how to use that data to optimize sending behavior.
+This article explains the key metrics PowerMTA exposes, how ISPs interpret them, and how to use that data to optimize sending behavior using proper PowerMTA configuration.

 Why Metrics Matter in PowerMTA

 Mailbox providers do not judge email based on intent β€” they judge it based on behavior.
-Every SMTP response contributes to a sender’s reputation profile.
+Every SMTP response contributes to a sender’s reputation profile as explained in how ISPs filter email.

 • High bounce rates indicate poor list hygiene